| KeePass & YubiKey

 In static password mode, a YubiKey can be used to easily

-enter a very strong master password for KeePass 1.x/2.x databases.
+enter a very strong master password for a KeePass database.

 In this mode, no Internet connection is required.